webpy/webpy.github.com/cookbook/cgi-apache.md

 ---
 layout: default
-title: Apache + CGIの配置
+title: CGI deployment on Apache
 ---

-# Apache + CGIの配置
+# CGI deployment on Apache

-ここでは、web.pyアプリケーションを作成、実行するために必要となる簡単な手順を説明します。
+Here are the simple steps needed to create and run an web.py application.

-* web.pyとflupsをインストールします。
+* Install web.py and flups

-* 下記のドキュメント通りにアプリケーションを作成します。
+* Create the application as documented

         if __name__ == "__main__":
             web.run(urls, globals())

-この例では、`app.py`という名前で、`/www/app`の中に配置し、`http://serever/app/app.py`でアクセスできる必要があります。
+For our example, let it be named `app.py`, located in `/www/app` and we need it accessible as `http://server/app/app.py`.

-* Apacheを設定します。(ここでは、バージョン2.2を例にします)
+* Configure Apache (version 2.2 in this example)

         ScriptAlias /app "/www/app/"
         <Directory "/www/app/">